Fix text not pasting after dictation

 The following issues were fixed in recent versions.
 Update Flow to resolve them:

-Dictated text silently fails to appear in some Android apps (fixed in 1.8.8): Flow now checks the connection to the text field before inserting text.
-If the connection has gone stale, Flow automatically restores focus and retries insertion.
+Dictated text silently fails to appear in some Android apps (fixed in 1.8.8): This is now fixed, so dictated text appears reliably even after the text field has been idle.

 Long dictations on Android fall back to clipboard paste: Longer passages are now inserted normally without triggering a false failure.

-Dictation bubble clipped or shrunk on certain OEM devices (Android): Fixed bubble sizing on OxygenOS/OnePlus devices by overriding overlay measurement.
+Dictation bubble clipped or shrunk on certain OEM devices (Android): Fixed bubble sizing on OxygenOS/OnePlus devices.

 A stray period appears when saying only "press enter" (Mac, Windows): No extra text is pasted when "press enter" is the entire dictation.